 ** You’ll notice that we don’t carry an extensive first aid kit.
 Contrary to what vets or other hikers may recommend, I don’t think an array of emergency items is necessary.
 I believe that most accidents and injuries in the backcountry are preventable with the proper conditioning.
 I rely on my ability to quickly and efficiently (carrying Luna if necessary) get to a road or find help during a rescue situation.
-In 5 years, this has never happened.
-I understand that I am highly comfortable in the backcountry with a dog, and if you are not, then having an emergency kit & rescue harness may give you piece of mind.
+In 5 years, we’ve never had an an emergency situation.
+I’m aware that I am highly comfortable in the backcountry with a dog, and not everyone is, so having more extensive emergency kit & rescue harness may give you piece of mind.

 SLEEPING BAG- Hurtta Outback Dreamer